Home Biography Galleries Projects Teaching

 Biography

-nne was born in London and worked as an IT consultant until 1998, pursuing her interest in art and textiles on a part-time basis.
+was born in London and worked as an IT consultant until 1998, when I moved to Oxfordshire and gave up full time employment to pursue my interest in art and particularly textiles.

-After moving to the Cotswolds, she gave up full-time employment and studied at Gloucestershire College and University of West of England.
-She began lecturing on a part-time basis for Gloucestershire College in 2003 and holds Cert Ed (FE).
+I studied at Gloucestershire College of Further Education and University of West of England in Soft Furnishings and Textiles and began lecturing on a part-time basis for Gloucestershire College in 2003 on a variety courses.
+I have a Cert Ed (FE), Public Liability Insurance and CRB check.

-In 2006, Anne was appointed lead artist for "Designs for Life", a collaboration with Oxford Trust, Diamond Light Source and the Oxfordshire Federation of WI's and funded by Wellcome Trust.
-Further to this she became Artist in Residence for Diamond Light Source read the blog on her experiences.
+Between 2006 and 2010, I worked on a number of science/art public engagement projects firstly as lead artist for "Designs for Life", funded by Wellcome Trust, this was a collaboration with Oxford Trust, Diamond Light Source and the Oxfordshire Federation of WI's.
+Later, as Artist in Residence for Diamond Light Source.
+You can read my blog on the experience here.

-In 2007 Anne provided designs for a number of collaborative pieces with sculptor Paula Groves for her Bronze-Medal-winning stand at the Chelsea Flower Show.
+I have also worked with metal sculptor Paula Groves, providing designs for a number of pieces for her Bronze-Medal-winning stand at the Chelsea Flower Show.

-She also continues to lecture part time at Gloucestershire College as well as exhibiting, working to commission and giving talks and workshops throughout the country.
+More information on the above, can be found in the Gallery and Projects pages.
+I continue to lecture part time as well as exhibiting, working to commission and giving talks and workshops throughout the country.

 Artist Statement

-Anne specialises in working with transparent materials, embellished with stitch or paint and sometimes combined with heavier materials, such as acrylic or metal to create durable pieces.
-Her starting points are often a word or quotation that demands visual representation.
+I specialise in working with transparent materials, embellished with machine stitch and paint, sometimes combined with heavier materials, such as acrylic or metal to create durable pieces.
+My starting points are often a word or quotation that demands visual representation.

-Following her body of work, entitled Liminality, exploring the ambiguity and tension that exists in the boundaries between the fibres in woven fabrics, she has completed a series pieces entitled Anamnesis.
-Inspired by her residency at Diamond Light Source where she investigated a number of scientific projects involving iron.
+Inspired by my residency at Diamond Light Source, I investigated a number of scientific projects involving iron and completed a series of sculptural pieces entitled "Anamnesis".
 In this work, the memory of materials are imprinted on cloth, this could be the patterns formed by magnetic fields, the prints made by rusting materials or the stains from iron pigments.

-• The Ignition Gallery, The Joiners Shop, Chatham Dockyard, November-December 2009
+• The Ignition Gallery, The Joiners Shop, Chatham Dockyard, Nov-Dec 2009

-• Farfield Mill Arts Centre, Installation, Sedburgh, September-November 2009
+• Farfield Mill Arts Centre, Sedbergh, September-November 2009

 • Weaver's Gallery Ledbury, July 2009